UMaia-ES-23-24/project-tag3/README.md

 ## Vision Stament

-For sport fans who need more information about their favorite team(s), Uresults is a Sports Aplication that has information about Sports and Esports unlike maisfutebol ou product has Esports.
+For sport fans who need more information about their favorite team(s), Uresults is a Sports Aplication that has information about Sports and Esports unlike maisfutebol our product has Esports.

 ## Main Features